-International organisations acting under national law of an EU Member State or under international law, can participate in projects only upon their explicit acceptance of all requirements deriving from the Treaty for the Functioning of the European Union and the regulations applicable in the framework of the Interreg Euro-MED Programme.
+International organisations, acting under national law of an EU Member State or under international law cannot act as LP; they can participate in projects only upon their explicit acceptance of all requirements deriving from the Treaty on the Functioning of the European Union and the regulations applicable in the framework of the Interreg Euro-MED Programme.

 As for any other activities supported by the Programme, activities implemented by international organisations are subject to management verifications and audits.
-During the assessment phase, a formal confirmation of acceptance for the partner's participation will be requested to the competent National Authorities where the participating office/antenna of the organisation is located.
-In case of failure, the partner will be excluded from the project.
+During the assessment phase, a formal confirmation of acceptance of the partner's participation will be requested to the competent National Authorities where the participating office/branch of the organisation is located.
+Failure to do so will result in the exclusion of the partner from the project.